Myth: Foster Children Are Damaged and Troublemakers

 Foster children require proper treatment for trauma and abuse, such as therapy or trauma-informed care.

-Myth: Foster Families Should Not Bond or Form Emotional Relationships with Their Foster Children
+Myths About Fostering: Foster Families Should Not Bond or Form Emotional Relationships with Their Foster Children

 Foster parents must bond with their foster children.
 These children need all the love, care, and support they can get.
 Sometimes, fostering is temporary, so you may have to say goodbye to your foster children.
 However, foster parents can positively impact their foster child’s life.
 This can help the children deal with their trauma and feel loved and cared for by their foster parents.

-Myth: Fostering and Adoption Are the Same
+Myths About Fostering: Fostering and Adoption Are the Same

 Fostering and adoption are not the same.
 Foster care is a service provided by the government to assist children who temporarily cannot live with their birth parents.
 The primary goal of foster care is to reunite the child with their biological family.